 Fiction writers Misty Urban and Tom McKay and expert reader Cindy Johnson will discuss what makes a story “work.”
 Is it character?
 Plot?
 Voice?
 Some mystical combination thereof?
 And when is a story not a story but an anecdote, vignette, or something else?
 Readers and writers of all sorts are welcome to join the conversation.

 Books by McKay and Urban will be available for purchase at the event.
 Event is free & open to the public.

 Brown Bag Discussions are held in the MWC offices on the ground floor of the Rock Island Public Library (410 19th St. Rock Island), and are free and open to everyone.
 Bring your lunch and join us for an invigorating discussion!

-The Brown Bag Discussion Series is made possible thanks to the generous support of the Regional Development Authority and the Illinois Arts Council Agency.
+This event is made possible thanks to the generous support of the Illinois Arts Council Agency.